CERT-Polska/n6/docs/src/usage/restapi.md

     - `"dns-query"`: DNS queries and answers (no determination on legitimacy/maliciousness)
     - `"dos-attacker"`: (distributed) denial-of-service attacks -- details related to sources
     - `"dos-victim"`: (distributed) denial-of-service attacks -- details related to victims
+    - `"exposed"`: devices or services exposed to the Internet (not implying vulnerabilities/abuses)
     - `"flow"`: network traffic in layer 3 (no determination on legitimacy/maliciousness)
     - `"flow-anomaly"`: anomalous network activity (not necessarily malicious)
     - `"fraud"`: activities and entities related to financial fraud